What are Heartworms?

 At the Ark Veterinary Hospital, we can put together a plan to suit you and your pet’s needs from a range of products.

-The Pro-Heart SR12 injection is an annual preventative which gives 12 months protection from heartworm disease in one dose.
-For convenience it can be given with your dog’s yearly vaccinations.
+The Pro-Heart SR12 injection is an annual preventative which gives 12 months protection from heartworm disease in one injectable dose.
+For convenience, it can be given with the rest of your dog’s yearly vaccinations.

-Other brands include Revolution, Advocate and Nexgard.
+Other brands include Revolution, Advocate, and Nexgard Spectra.
 Not sure which to use?
 The team at the Ark will be happy to discuss options for you and your pet, as well as order in stock for you.

 Much like humans, our pets can often fall into the trap of becoming a little larger around the middle than is desirable.
 Although